Status is not a mood

 |---|---|---|---|

-| Interview invite status | 16 | Walmart, Amazon, The Home Depot, FedEx, and Target | Move the row from applied to invited only when you have the time, format, channel, and preparation topic saved. |
+| Interview invite status | 41 | Amazon, The Home Depot, FedEx, CVS Health, and Costco Wholesale | Move the row from applied to invited only when you have the time, format, channel, and preparation topic saved. |

-| Local status clarification | 5 | Marriott International, Chipotle Mexican Grill, Chick-fil-A, Hilton Worldwide, and Taco Bell | Treat the broad company status as incomplete until the exact site, department, or local contact confirms the next step. |
+| Local status clarification | 15 | Kroger, Marriott International, Chipotle Mexican Grill, Chick-fil-A, and Hilton Worldwide | Treat the broad company status as incomplete until the exact site, department, or local contact confirms the next step. |

-| Fast-response status | 4 | McDonald's, UPS, Walt Disney Parks, and Dollar General | Use short follow-up windows and record the exact channel so a quick response does not get missed. |
+| Fast-response status | 8 | McDonald's, Target, UPS, Walt Disney Parks, and Publix | Use short follow-up windows and record the exact channel so a quick response does not get missed. |

 Group definitions